Dehing Patkai Landscape: Flora

 The Dehing Patkai Landscape is one of the richest spots for biodiversity in India.
-It has hundreds of plant species which range from the Dipterocarpus retusus, occupying the top canopy of the forest at heights of 50 m, to Mesua ferrea and Vatica lanceaefolia, which dominate the middle canopy, and a number of woody shrubs such as Saprosma ternatum, Livistonia jenkinsiana and Calamus erectus, which constitute the undergrowth.
+It has hundreds of plant species which range from Shorea assamica and Dipterocarpus retusus, occupying the top canopy of the forest at heights of 50 m, to Mesua ferrea and Vatica lanceifolia, which dominate the middle canopy, and a number of woody shrubs such as Saprosma ternatum, Livistona jenkinsiana and Calamus erectus, which constitute the undergrowth.

-Dipterocarpus retusus or Hollong, the state tree of Assam dominates the forest while the forest floor is home to charismatic ground orchids.
-Some of the important tree species found in the forest area are - Hollong, Mekai (Shorea assamica), Dhuna, Nahar, Gurjan (Dipterocarpus tubinatus), Samkothal, Outenga (elephant apple) different species of Ficus etc.
+Dipterocarpus retusus, or hollong, the state tree of Assam dominates the forest while the forest floor is home to charismatic ground orchids.
+Some of the important tree species found in the forest area are: hollong, mekai (Shorea assamica), dhuna (Shorea robusta), nahar (Mesua ferrea, gurjan (Dipterocarpus turbinatus), outenga (Dillenia indica), different species of Ficus etc.

 Dehing Patkai is also an important biodiversity spot for its range of orchid species.
-There are around 107 species of orchid in this region.
-Some of the orchids found in this region are lBulbophylum ebulbum, Chrysoglossum erraticum, Chrysoglossum robinsonii, Eria connate, E. pudica, Zeuxine clandestine, Hetaeria affinis, Thelasis pygmaea, Taeniophyllum crepidiforme etc.
+There are around 100 species of orchid in this region, including Bulbophyllum ebulbum, Chrysoglossum erraticum, Chrysoglossum robinsonii, Eria connate, Eria pudica, Zeuxine clandestina, Hetaeria affinis, Thelasis pygmaea and Taeniophyllum crepidiforme.